daht-x/sagitta/libraries/core/documentation/monads/result.md

   public override int GetHashCode()
   ```

-- Description: Get the hash code based on the expected success and the possible failure.
+- Description: Get the hash code based on the possible failure and the expected success.

 ***[Top](#resulttfailure-tsuccess)***